Clause 1: “The Parliamentary building works”

-My Lords, I want to make some brief comments.
-I start by reminding noble Lords that the shadow sponsor body sets six key strategic priorities in its publication about restoration and renewal produced in the spring—I know that everyone will have read it avidly and memorised it.
+My Lords, I start by reminding the Committee that the shadow sponsor body sets six key strategic priorities in its publication about restoration and renewal produced in the spring—I know that everyone will have read it avidly and memorised it.
 The very first point in the very first block of priorities concerns fire—the risk of fire in the restored Palace and also during the restoration.
 Therefore, it is very much in the minds of the sponsor body, as your Lordships would expect.

 The noble Lord’s point about evacuation was very interesting.
 My initial thought was that it really was not anything to do with the shadow sponsor body.
 It is an operational matter and something that we ought to do.
 Most of us, ever since being at school, have experienced fire drills.
 I thought I would be saying that this was a matter for the House, but the noble Lord made a more fundamental point about how much we do not know about how people use this place.
 One thing that the shadow sponsor body has found in its work is that people do not necessarily react as you would expect them to, so it is a very real point.
 However, I stand by my initial view that it is for the House authorities and not the shadow sponsor body to sort out the evacuation drill.